UNINETTSigma2/documentation/code_development/guides/containers.md

 2. It launches just like any standard application or script on the cluster, hooking directly into the host machine´s Linux Kernel using native isolation features (like namespaces) without needing administrative intervention.
-Hence , there are no background daemons like in Docker.
+Hence, there are no background daemons like in Docker.
-3. Apptainer packages an entire runtime environment into a single Apptainer Image Format(.sif) which is easy to copy and share.
+3. Apptainer packages an entire runtime environment into a single Apptainer Image Format (.sif) which is easy to copy and share.

 Please refer to the {ref}`Additional Information <additional-information>` to learn more about containers.